 Bacteria Content.
 We recommend using only fresh milk to make yogurt.
 Raw milk comes with its own set of beneficial bacteria, and if your milk is a few days old or wasn't chilled down quickly enough before you bought it, that bacterial count can be high.
 This means that the culture you introduce to make your yogurt could have some hefty competition, which can lead to yogurt with an “off” flavor, or yogurt that does not set properly.

 Raw Milk Fat Content.
 While you can make yogurt with raw milk of any level of fat content, there are a few factors to consider.
 First, milk with higher fat content will generally yield thicker yogurt (see below).
 Second, because raw milk is not homogenized, be aware that as the milk cultures and the yogurt sets, the cream will rise to the top.
 So the top layer of your raw milk yogurt will be more yellow and of a much thicker consistency.
 The cream layer can be scooped off and eaten alone or mixed into the yogurt.

 Risk.
-Although most people who consume raw milk do not feel that raw milk is inherently dangerous, there are risks to everything and people have become sick from raw milk before.
-It is also possible to become ill from pasteurized milk.
+Although most people who consume raw milk do not feel that raw milk is inherently dangerous, there are risks to everything and people have become ill from raw milk.
+(It is also possible to become ill from pasteurized milk.)
 Talk to your farmer, do your research, and decide whether or not these risks are worth it.

 Methods for Making Raw Milk Yogurt